 On May 13, 2013, the Operating Partnership, as borrower, and the Company, as parent guarantor, entered into a \$100.0 million senior secured revolving credit facility.
 On October 10, 2013, the Operating Partnership increased the aggregate capacity under the credit facility to \$155.0 million.
+As of December 31, 2013, the Operating Partnership had \$70.0 million outstanding under the credit facility.
+During the year ended December 31, 2014, the Operating Partnership borrowed \$38.0 million under the credit facility.
+On September 15, 2014, the Operating Partnership used the proceeds from the Company's underwritten public offering of common stock to repay \$49.0 million of the outstanding balance under the credit facility that had been used to fund the Company's development activities.
+As of December 31, 2014, the Operating Partnership had \$59.0 million outstanding on the credit facility.

-As of December 31, 2013, the following properties served as the borrowing base collateral for the credit facility: (i) Armada Hoffler Tower, (ii) Richmond Tower, (iii) One Columbus, (iv) Two Columbus, (v) Virginia Natural Gas, (vi) Sentara Williamsburg, (vii) a portion of North Point Center, (viii) Gainsborough Square, (ix) Parkway Marketplace and (x) Courthouse 7-Eleven.
+As of December 31, 2014, the following properties served as the borrowing base collateral for the credit facility: (i) Armada Hoffler Tower, (ii) Richmond Tower, (iii) One Columbus, (iv) Two Columbus, (v) Sentara Williamsburg, (vi) Bermuda Crossroads, (vii) a portion of North Point Center, (viii) Gainsborough Square, (ix) Parkway Marketplace and (x) Courthouse 7-Eleven.

-The credit facility requires the Operating Partnership to comply with various financial covenants, including:
+The credit facility required the Operating Partnership to comply with various financial covenants, including:

-- Maximum leverage ratio of 65% as of the last day of each fiscal quarter through December 31, 2014 and 60% as of the last day of each fiscal quarter thereafter; - Minimum fixed charge coverage ratio of 1.75x; - Minimum tangible net worth equal to at least the sum of 80% of tangible net worth on the closing date of the credit facility plus 75% of the net proceeds of any additional equity issuances; - Maximum amount of variable rate indebtedness not exceeding 30% of our total asset value; and - Maximum amount of secured recourse indebtedness of 35% of our total asset value.
+- Maximum leverage ratio (as amended on April 22, 2014) of 65% as of the last day of each fiscal quarter through maturity; - Minimum fixed charge coverage ratio of 1.75 to 1.0; - Minimum tangible net worth equal to at least the sum of 80% of tangible net worth on the closing date of the credit facility plus 75% of the net proceeds of any additional equity issuances; - Maximum amount of variable rate indebtedness not exceeding 30% of total asset value; and - Maximum amount of secured recourse indebtedness of 35% of total asset value.

-The credit facility permits investments in the following types of assets: (i) unimproved land holdings in an aggregate amount not exceeding 5% of total asset value, (ii) construction in progress in an aggregate amount not exceeding 25% of total asset value and (iii) unconsolidated affiliates in aggregate amount not exceeding 5% of total asset value.
-Investments in these types of assets cannot exceed 30% of total asset value.
-In addition to these financial covenants, the credit facility requires the Operating Partnership to comply with various customary affirmative and negative covenants that restrict the ability to, among other things, incur debt and liens, make investments, dispose of properties and make distributions.
-As of December 31, 2013, the Operating Partnership was in compliance with all covenants under the credit facility.
+The credit facility permitted investments in the following types of assets: (i) unimproved land holdings in an aggregate amount not exceeding 5% of total asset value, (ii) construction in progress in an aggregate amount not exceeding 25% of total asset value and (iii) unconsolidated affiliates in aggregate amount not exceeding 5% of total asset value.
+Investments in these types of assets collectively could not exceed 30% of total asset value.
+In addition to these financial covenants, the credit facility required the Operating Partnership to comply with various customary affirmative and negative covenants that restricted the ability to, among other things, incur debt and liens, make investments, dispose of properties and make distributions.
+As of December 31, 2014, the Operating Partnership was in compliance with all covenants under the credit facility.